 The Top 10 Exercises to Get you Fit for your Skiing Holiday

-So the the ski lifts have closed and we are enjoying the longer days and hotter alpine temperatures at Tasty HQ.
-Although we are excited for the start of the summer season we are a little sad about the length of time until the ski lifts open again in Morzine and Le Grand Massif.
-239 days to be exact.
-Not that we are counting.
-This got us thinking about how to make the most of next ski season.
-We were incredibly lucky with the snow in winter season 2018/19 and we had some of the best powder days that we can recall.
-When the bluebird days arrived with a foot of fresh snow we were hitting the slopes all day every day.
-The only problem was that the day after our legs felt like jelly and our core muscles felt like they had taken a pummelling.
+Bluebird powder days get us excited.
+When we go to bed and it’s snowing and we wake up to the sun peaking it’s head over the mountain tops we know it’s going to be a day to remember.
+The only problem is that the day after our legs feel like jelly and our core muscles feel like they have taken a pummelling.
 Everyone wants to get the most out of their ski holiday and we think that with a small amount of ski fitness exercise to physically prepare before your ski trip you can spend more time on the slopes and less time recovering in the morning while reducing the risk of injury.
 And also ski fitness does not have to be boring!

 Ski fitness essentially boils down to 3 key ingredients: Cardiovascular fitness, flexibility and strength + power.
 Firstly, cardiovascular fitness is your heart and lung’s ability to supply oxygen-rich blood to the working muscle tissues, and the ability of the muscles to use them to produce energy for movement.
 Skiing usually involves both aerobic exercise (moderate levels of exertion sustained over long periods) and anaerobic exercise (high levels of exertion sustained over short periods).
 Think about cruising down a long tree-lined green run (aerobic) and then charging down a black mogul run (anaerobic).
 So it would make sense to improve both your aerobic and anaerobic areas of your cardiovascular fitness.
 Secondly, a consistent stretching routine will help you absorb the bumps and feel less stiff on the morning after.
 It is a good idea to incorporate both static stretching (stretching a body part to it’s farthest position and then holding it for 30 seconds or more) and dynamic stretching (controlled movements of arms and legs that gradually take them to the limits of their range of motion).
 Thirdly, strength in both your legs and core muscles will increase the amount of time and intensity you can spend on the slopes.
 Both skiing and snowboarding involve a lot of eccentric strength – eccentric contractions cause muscles to elongate in response to a great opposing force.
 Think about gravity bouncing you down the ski slopes as your muscles absorb the negative force from each landing of a mogul or turn on the piste.